HTS Bioinf - Process for updates to production pipelines

 Code review

 Generally, all changes are done via an MR in Gitlab.
 They need another developer's approval to be merged into the codebase.
 The items to consider in an MR are listed in the template selected when the MR was created.
-See Development and review for more details.
+See Software development and review for more details.

 Some changes do not require approval, and can be merged without prior approval.
 Such changes should be fairly trivial: